-- chronological age, developmental age and their cognitive functioning in order to tailor developmentally appropriate support strategies. - vulnerability to ongoing abuse when considering the need to make a further report and/or implement risk mitigation strategies. - Aboriginal and Torres Strait Islander Children When supporting an Aboriginal or Torres Strait Islander child who has been impacted by child abuse, in addition to taking action to protect a child's safety and wellbeing, it is essential that services provide culturally appropriate support.
+- Chronological age, developmental age and their cognitive functioning in order to tailor developmentally appropriate support strategies. - Vulnerability to ongoing abuse when considering the need to make a further report and/or implement risk mitigation strategies. - Aboriginal and Torres Strait Islander Children When a supporting an Aboriginal or Torres Strait

+When supporting an Aboriginal or Torres Strait Islander child who has been impacted by child abuse, in addition to taking action to protect a child's safety and wellbeing, it is essential that services provide culturally appropriate support.

-It's important to recognise that Aboriginal and Torres Strait Islander communities have a specific history, and cultural traditions, and may be sensitive to the way Aboriginal issues are represented, e.g.,
+It's important to recognize that Aboriginal and Torres Strait Islander communities have a specific history, and cultural traditions, and may be sensitive to the way Aboriginal issues are represented, e.g.,

-- it may be inappropriate to use peoples' names or images and you should always ask. - family violence is not an aspect of 'traditional' Aboriginal or Torres Strait Islander cultures. - There are interconnecting and trans-generational experiences of abuse within Aboriginal & Torres Strait Islander communities.
-The impact of this abuse is compounded by the fact that many Aboriginal & Torres Strait Islander communities have: - not had access to culturally appropriate services or supports. - a fear or distrust of government supports. - experienced significant socioeconomic disadvantage and marginalisation as a result of their Aboriginal status. - Children from Culturally and Linguistically Diverse (CALD) backgrounds When supporting a child from CALD backgrounds who has been impacted by child abuse, in addition to taking action to protect a child's safety and wellbeing, it is essential that services provide culturally appropriate support.
+- It may be inappropriate to use peoples' names or images and you should always ask. - Family violence is not an aspect of 'traditional' Aboriginal or Torres Strait Islander cultures. - There are interconnecting and trans-generational experiences of abuse within Aboriginal & Torres Strait Islander communities.
+The impact of this abuse is compounded by the fact that many Aboriginal & Torres Strait Islander communities have: - Not had access to culturally appropriate services or supports. - A fear or distrust of government supports. - Experienced significant socioeconomic disadvantage and marginalisation as a result of their Aboriginal status. - Children from Culturally and Linguistically Diverse (CALD) backgrounds When supporting a child from CALD backgrounds who has been impacted by child abuse, in addition to taking action to protect a child's safety and wellbeing, it is essential that services provide culturally appropriate support.
 However, this should not detract from ensuring the child's safety and wellbeing.